Located on the corner of Auckland Street and King Street, our City campus is right in the heart of Newcastle’s CBD.

 - using a taxi service

 There are a number of accessible bays in the vicinity of our City campus.
-Check out Newcastle City Councils website for more information in relation to Disabled Parking in the City.
+Check out Newcastle City Council's website for more information in relation to accessible parking.

 Buses service the City from all across Newcastle, Lake Macquarie, Central Coast and the Lower Hunter.

-The Hunter train line stops at Warabrook station and terminates at Wickham Interchange, with the connecting light rail to get you to the City campus and around Newcastle.
+The Hunter train line stops at Warabrook station (located at the back of the campus behind The Forum and Oval 3) and terminates at Newcastle Interchange, with the connecting light rail to get you to the City campus and around Newcastle.

 For more information about getting to Newcastle city by train, visit TransportNSW.